opticspy/lightpipes/README.md

 ## Install

 LightPipes support Windows 32bit and 64bit, Macintosh OSX, Linux 32bit and 64bit.
 It support python 2.7, 3.4, 3.5, 3.6, 3.7 currently.
+The newest version, 1.2.0, can also be installed on a Raspberry Pi with Python 3.7.

 The packages are on [PyPi](https://pypi.python.org/pypi/LightPipes/), so simply open a terminal window and type at the prompt: